tristanqtn/Pollux/README.md

 There are two ways to install Pollux: usage installation and development installation.
 The usage installation is intended for users who want to use Pollux to perform security audits on their infrastructure.
 The development installation is intended for developers who want to contribute to the development of Pollux.

+## Minimal Requirements

+The Pollux tool is ment to be used on Windows and Linux servers.
+The installation scripts should handle most of the dependencie management for you.
+But some of theme should be installed before deploying Pollux.
+The following requirements are needed to run the tool:

+- Python 3.12
+- Git

 ### Usage Installation

 To install Pollux for usage, follow these steps: